JavaScript - string trim method example

-In this quick article, we are going to discuss how to trim string in JavaScript.
+In this short article, we are going to discuss how to trim strings in JavaScript.

 There are 3 different ways to trim string: